jayvejavier/iOS-NodeJs-MySQL-/README.md

 # iOS-NodeJs-MySQL-

-First thing to do:
+First thing to do's:
-iOS - Run pod install,
+- In iOS, run pod install.
-Nodejs - Run npm install, if you have heroku account, set-up and environment and database, then run npm install before deployment via git.
+- In Nodejs, if you have Heroku account, set-up the environment and database, then run npm install before you deploy it via git command.

 ![Simulator Screen Recording - iPhone SE (2nd generation) - 2021-05-09 at 21 11 56](https://user-images.githubusercontent.com/83806412/117573615-82ac0400-b10b-11eb-9c32-c739587863f7.gif)